euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 The `call` function on the CVC allows users to invoke functions on vaults and other target smart contracts.
 Unless the `msg.sender` is the same as the `onBehalfOfAccount`, users *must* go through this function rather than calling the vaults directly.
 This is because vaults themselves don't understand sub-accounts or operators, and defer their authorisation logic to the CVC (see the [Authentication By Vaults](#authentication-by-vaults) section).

 `call` also allows users to invoke arbitrary contracts, with arbitrary calldata.
 These other contracts will see the CVC as `msg.sender`.
 For this reason, it is critical that the CVC itself never be given any special privileges, or hold any token or ETH balances (except for a few corner cases where it is temporarily safe, see the [CVC Contract Privileges](#cvc-contract-privileges) section).

-Batches can be composed of both calls to the CVC itself and external `call` calls (when the `targetContract` is not the CVC).
-Calling the CVC is how users can enable collateral from within a batch, for example.
-In order to preseve `msg.sender`, CVC self-`call`s are in fact done with `delegatecall`.

-Batches will often be a mixture of external calls, some of which call vaults and some of which call other unrelated contracts.
-For example, a user might withdraw from one vault, then perform a swap on Uniswap, and then deposit into another vault.

 ### impersonate